-Goal # Description Type of Goal 3 STREAM provides access to challenging STEM-based technology-enhanced curriculum, arts, and activities.
-Broad

-Priority 7- Broad Course of Study, Priority 8- Other Pupil Outcomes
+Goal # Description Type of Goal 3 3 STREAM provides access to challenging STEM-based technology-enhanced curriculum, arts, and Broad activities.
+State Priorities addressed by this goal.
+Priority 7- Broad Course of Study, Priority 8- Other Pupil Outcomes An explanation of why the LEA has developed this goal.